In a nutshell

 - Mail is stored or routed via SiteGround.

-- Our mailing lists and contact forms are provided by Zoho.
+- Our contact forms are provided by Zoho.
 Zoho is headquartered in California in the USA.
 Our data is stored and processed in a European hosted datacentre.

 - UK-hosted and church-managed accounts are used for sensitive information, such as safeguarding.